Gabriel-Philot/airflow_studies/docs/intro.md

 By integrating these structures within Airflow's technological context, we can visualize how it elegantly coordinates data processes, creating a symphony of efficiency and control.
 Each element plays a vital role, contributing to the smooth and successful execution of data workflows.

+💻 Note: Probably will keep enhancing and adding/changing things here.